 Out of the blocks it threatens to be mystery, or a bit of a thriller as Michael researches his story, but the movie is much more concerned with the human heat than his writing.
 It flashes back to Louisiana in the 1980s where Christina has a complicated relationship with her mother (Marsha Stephanie Blake).
 She falls for young Isaac (Y’lan Noel), just as she’s making the decision to move to New York to pursue her dream of being a photographer.

 In the present day, Michael is considering taking a job in London for the Associated Press, partly at the prodding of his family-man brother, Kyle (Lil Rel Howery, whose presence makes this a Get Out reunion with Stanfield), but that’s despite the fact he’s clearly falling for Mae.

-The film steadfastly refuses to dip into genre risking medium stakes, and the pace is occasionally woozy, but the cast’s on-the-money performances and the picture’s irrefutable sense of style resonates.
-Stanfield is the shining star here, with what must now be called a movie star charisma, and he and Issa Rae have chemistry to spare.
+The film steadfastly refuses to dip into genre-testing stakes, and the pace is occasionally woozy, but the cast’s on-the-money performances along with the picture’s irrefutable sense of style resonates.
+Stanfield is the shining star here, with what must now be called a movie-star charisma, and he and Issa Rae have chemistry to spare.
 She underplays Mae to where she’s occasionally in danger of being too opaque in her emotional journey, but the camera loves her anyway and the audience ends up doing the same.

 Meghie and her DP, Mark Schwartzbard, consistently shoot the actors in the most flattering light, with hair and wardrobe working overtime: these people look good.
 Then there’s the score from Robert Glasper, a lot of smooth piano jazz and R&B to wrap us up like a blanket—a little Al Green to foreshadow a love scene, and some tasty ’80s jams when we need a reminder of the flashback.